kumahq/kuma-website/docs/docs/1.2.3/policies/traffic-metrics.md

 * if enabled, every dataplane will expose its metrics in `Prometheus` format
 * furthemore, `Kuma` will make sure that `Prometheus` can automatically find every dataplane in the mesh

-To collect metrics from Kuma, you need to first expose metrics from Dataplanes and then configure Prometheus to collect them.
+To collect metrics from Kuma, you need to first expose metrics from dataplanes and then configure Prometheus to collect them.

 ### Expose metrics from Dataplanes